Alumni Spotlight - Dr. Liz Brown

 What are you most proud of in your career?

-I am most proud of the fact that, even thought, I am not seeing patients on a day to day basis, as I now have a more adminstirative and academic type job.
-I am still doing work that has an impact on care for some of the most vulnerable people in our society.
-And that is something I feel like family medicine really takes to heart.
+I am most proud of the fact that, even though I am not seeing patients on a day-to-day basis—since I now have a more administrative and academic role—I am still doing work that impacts care for some of the most vulnerable people in our society.
+And that is something I feel family medicine truly takes to heart.